 Post-secondary education contributes significantly to the talent and workforce development of a community.
 While the structure of K-12 education is relatively similar from one community to the next, higher education can take many forms.
-From community colleges and traditional universities to trade schools, higher education offers a variety of educational programs and content to meet the needs of the community.
+From community colleges and traditional universities to trade schools, higher education offers a variety of educational programs and content to meet the community's needs.
 Higher education can also attract students and faculty from abroad.
 Similar to K-12 institutions, higher education has many opportunities to leverage internet-enabled technologies to facilitate a more robust learning environment.

 These data show the connectivity and use of technology among higher education institutions in the community, compared to those in other communities participating in Connected Nation's Connected program.
+The project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These data should be used to make informed decisions and implement solutions for improving connectivity.
 This information was gathered through surveys distributed in the community.

-Data from Haskell County represent survey responses solicited between September 2021 and January 2022.
-During this time, no Haskell County higher education institutions responded.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and February 6, 2022.
+Data from Hardin County represent survey responses collected between February 2022 and March 2022.
+During this time, one Hardin County higher education institution responded.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.